Who R You?

 As I write this I don’t really know R……and that’s ok!
 I know a bit, enough to know it’s valuable, and I think you should have that experience too.

 The thing I like most about R is the agency it provides you.
 R talks to many other coding languages.
 You don’t have to purchase it.
 Your employer doesn’t have to purchase it.
 It’s powerful as hell.
 It has a cool community that continues to make new programs for the language.
+Data analysis jobs focused on R pay GOOD MONEY for entry level positions.
+Grad schools like it.
 It is worth your time.

 After you complete each chapter please post to StackOverflow what was most difficult for you and any questions you may have using the tags “Ch2”, “Ch3”, “Ch4” etc.